leonorae/HereItIs/PAGE_TESTING.md

 This page allows the user to create a new event page and will prompt for event details.
 Will have relevant text-boxes and selectors for adding values to each required field.
 Will link to the newly created event when user inputs correct data into all fields and confirms input.

 ### Data needed to render the page
-- Current date/time (for checking that new event will be after current date)
+- Current date/time (for checking that the new event will be after the current date)

 ### Link destinations for the page
-- links back to homepage (either submitting or cancelling)
+- links back to homepage (either submitting or canceling)

 ### List of tests for verifying the rendering of the page
 1. Test: Forms display correct fields: